jrdukes/mysql-api/README.md

-## Project using mySQL AP, JavaScript with React
+## Project using mySQL API and JavaScript with React